 In 2019, Czech Republik was officially released from African swine fever.

 In 2018, African swine fever spread to China.
-In 2019, it has been detected also in Vietnam, Mongolia, Cambodia, Laos, North Korea, Hong Kong and Myanmar.
+In 2019, it has been detected also in Vietnam, Mongolia, Cambodia, Laos, North Korea, Hong Kong, Myanmar, Philippines and East Timor.

 No cases of African swine fever have ever been detected in Finland.